How Blind Spots Cause Auto Accidents & Who’s at Fault

 A hip fracture almost always requires surgical repair or replacement, followed by physical therapy.
 And while a broken or dislocated hip can heal with time, long-term complications may present themselves.
 When hip fractures prevent movement for long periods, complications can include:

 The most common type of long-term hip injury is traumatic arthritis.
 In some cases, traumatic arthritis can lead to excruciating hip pain and lack of function, resulting in the need for total hip replacement surgery.

 Hip problems might affect mobility for some patients.
 Those problems can affect the ability to perform specific jobs – especially those requiring a great deal of standing and walking – and may require physical therapy.

 Just as each crash and its circumstances are unique, so are the treatments and recovery periods for hip injuries.
 You may require surgery to replace your hip, neurological treatment, or exercise therapy.
 These costs and losses can accumulate quickly, and victims of car accidents that cause hip pain may pursue damages from the liable party.

 Your treatment costs and future medical costs could be paid with money through an insurance claim or settlement.

 If your accident resulted from someone else’s negligent actions, that party might be liable for your hip injury.

-According to Ohio Revised Code, negligence occurs when someone acts outside of what would be considered normal or reasonable behavior and someone else was injured or killed.
+According to Ohio Revised Code, negligence occurs when someone acts outside of what would be considered normal or reasonable behavior and someone else is injured or killed.

-If you’ve been injured in a car accident, sustained a hip injury, or are experiencing hip pain, speak with a personal injury attorney today.
+If you’ve been injured in a car accident, sustained a hip injury, or are experiencing hip pain, speak with an Ohio personal injury attorney today.
 An attorney helps you prove the accident caused your hip injury and that the other driver’s negligent actions were the cause of the accident.